bogaZ/myreadme/README.md

 - Running MySQL Query on 20230217.add_user_roles.sql with ./storage upgrade --force to add this table to database
 - Add class for represent the new user_roles table, file name is PhabricatorUserRoles.php
 - Add edgesUserRoles() function on class PhabricatorUser.php to make edges relationship betwen PhabricatorUser and PhabricatorUserRoles
-- Add getCustomRoles() function on class PhabricatorUser.php to get roles on user_roles table where this table has relation with user_roles table
+- Add getCustomRoles() function on class PhabricatorUser.php to get roles on user_roles table where this table has relation with user table

 ## Type of change